HeyBob. Add Bob to Slack

-Verified against public pricing and documentation on July 5, 2026.
-Both products ship fast — if anything here has gone stale, tell us and we'll correct it.
+Rechecked against Viktor’s public site on July 27, 2026.
+Both products ship fast, so if anything here has gone stale, tell us and we'll correct it.

 Key takeaways

-• Both put an autonomous AI employee inside Slack and Microsoft Teams — one that finishes work, not one that drafts suggestions.
+• Both put an autonomous AI employee inside Slack (Viktor's Microsoft Teams support is live; Bob's is in early access), one that finishes work, not one that drafts suggestions.

-• If your last AI bill surprised you, the rows that matter below are receipts, spend caps, and BYOK.
+• If your last AI bill surprised you, the rows that matter below are receipts, spend caps, and free reruns.

 What Viktor is